GarciaDelMolino/contextual-event-segmentation/README.md

 2. Download the model architecture and weights [here](https://data.mendeley.com/datasets/ktps5my69g/draft?a=8e91b5ba-f316-4818-a625-e0ab08d4c5ea)
 3. Change `PATH_VCP` in `demo.py` to match the location of your downloaded model architecture and weights.
 4. Run `demo.py`

+The dataset used to train the model, as well as the model weights, can be found [here](https://data.mendeley.com/datasets/ktps5my69g/draft?a=8e91b5ba-f316-4818-a625-e0ab08d4c5ea).

 ### How to execute CES on your own lifelog(s):
 If you want to execute CES on your own lifelogs (the images and ground truth, if available), just follow the instructions from [this Wiki page](https://github.com/GarciaDelMolino/CES/wiki/How-to-execute-CES-on-your-own-lifelog(s))